lvilluminati/PKSR-Plotter/README.md

 ## Helper Scripts:
 - **pskr-plot-retrievedata.sh**

 This script is meant to be run as a cronjob.
 It will fetch reception reports from PSK Reporter and output the result to a XML file with a timestamp in the file name.
-XML files are saved int eh directory pskr-xmldata
+XML files are saved in teh directory pskr-xmldata
 - **pskr-plot-animatepngs.sh** (requires ffmpeg or ImageMagick)

 This script animates all PNG files found in the plots directory to an animated GIF file.